-To educate and increase the public understanding and appreciation of contemporary art through the establishment and maintenance of a public art gallery.
+To educate and increase the public understanding and appreciation of contemporary art through exhibitions, mentorship, and public presentations.

 Arnica’s board is made up of working artists, alumni, fine arts students and faculty of Thompson Rivers University and usually meets once a month.

 The AGM is held in March/April.
 Other general membership meetings might be called if interest warrants.

 Arnica operates with the financial support of the Province of BC Community Gaming Grant and project grants from the BC Arts Council, City of Kamloops, Canada Council for the Arts, business and personal donations, and several other sources.
 We also acknowledge the many dedicated volunteers who offer their time, expertise and ideas.

 Artist Run Centres (ARCs) emerged in the early 1970’s in several Canadian cities.

 These venues developed as a response to a lack of appropriate exhibition spaces for artists whose priorities were non-commercial, and were considered too early in their careers to exhibit in institutional or public galleries.

 ARCs are not-for-profit societies and are often charitable organizations.
 They are typically managed by one or more staff and have a Board of Directors comprised mainly of practicing artists.
 Those ARCs that formed in the 1970’s have access to an operating grant from Canada Council specific to Artist Run Centres.
 However, this grant is finite, so ARCs that formed in the 1990’s or later survive through application to project grant after project grant.

 The underlying premise of Artist-Run Centres is that artists are given creative control of their work rather than being constrained by the demands of the commercial market.
 Therefore, the work tends to be more experimental and diverse.

 Visitors often find the work they encounter in ARCs to be outside the conventional definitions of what art can and should be.